RENCI-NRIG/Mobius/python/Readme.md

   -i IPSTART, --ipStart IPSTART
-                        Start IP Address of the range of IPs to be used for VMs; 1st IP is assigned to master and subsequent IPs are assigned to submit node and workers; used only with create operation
+                        Start IP Address of the range of IPs to be used for VMs; 1st IP is assigned to master and subsequent IPs are assigned to submit node and workers; can be specified for create operation -l LEASEEND, --leaseEnd LEASEEND
-  -l LEASEEND, --leaseEnd LEASEEND
+                        Lease End Time; can be specified for create operation -d DATADIR, --datadir DATADIR
-                        Lease End Time
+                        Data directory where to look for master.json, submit.json and worker.json; must be specified for create operation
 ```
 ### <a name="json"></a>JSON Data
 Json Data for Master, Submit and Worker Nodes is read from Mobius/python/data directory.